cblomart/rpi-haproxy/README.md

 # rpi-haproxy

-This image is build form a (mostly) staticaly compiled haproxy via dockerize.
+This image is build form a staticaly compiled haproxy via dockerize.
 Thus reducing the size of the image to 4MB.

+To staticaly compile without libc dependencies, musl is used.
+Additionnaly many ciphers were remiived.

 Many thanks to hypriots for its work and posts... it obviously inspired most of this work.